abhinavprakash199/-Device-Characterization-Lab/README.md

 ### Conclusion

-There are some deviation is the measured value and actual values of capacitance and inductance, which can be due to following reasons
+There are some deviation in the measured value and actual values of capacitance and inductance, which can be due to following reasons

 - The components have some errors in measured and acurate value.
 - Due to wire resistance.
 - Wire Capacitance can change at differenet frequency
 - The internal resistance of capacitors will chance at different frequency.